 In the end, for our Burgundy daytrip on the Eastern France Tour we chose to include two real and extremely prestigious wineries and a market day in Dijon.
 Dijon is an affluent historic cultural center, where our visitors can see architecture similar to Beaune in a more authentic setting and more grandiose scale: the typical colorful mosaic Burgundy roofs sit alongside impressive cathedrals and medieval buildings.
 Dijon also has the benefit of offering more authentic shops a genuine market for locals and some truly exceptional places to visit such as one of France’s best art museums.

-Visit our Facebook page to get our recipe for French salad dressing using Dijon mustard https://www.facebook.com/pages/Sojourner-Tours/624378897602636 or our website to see the full itinerary of our Eastern France Tour and pictures http://www.sojournertours.com/itinerary/ .
+Get our recipe for French salad dressing using Dijon mustard or our website to see the full itinerary of our French-Swiss Borderland Sojourn and see more pictures.